holographxyz/holograph-protocol/README.md

 At step 1, a user submits their bridge request with a valid payload using the estimatedGas value computed in the previous [Estimate Gas](#estimategas) section

-At step 2, the code checks that the contract is a holographable contract.
-This means it has implemented the required functions for a holographable collection.
+At step 2, the code checks that the contract is a *holographable* contract.
+This means it has implemented the required functions for a *Holographed* contract.
 See `contracts/enforcer/HolographERC721.sol` for an example.

-At step 3, we call the `_bridgeOut` function on the collection contract and apply various checks and generate a payload with information about bridge request.
+At step 3, we call the `_bridgeOut` function on the *Holographed* contract and apply various checks and generate a payload with information about the bridge request.

 At step 4, we call the `send` method on the `HolographOperator.sol` contract.
 This method does some final packaging of the payload that will be sent to the messaging layer.

-At step 5, we finally call the `send` method to messaging layer contract `/module/LayerZeroModule.sol`.
-From here the NFT has left the source network.
+At step 5, we finally call the `send` method to the messaging layer contract `/module/LayerZeroModule.sol`.
+At this point the NFT has left the source chain.

-### Bridge In
+### Bridging In

-The simplified code path for bridging in, is:
+The simplified code path for bridging in is:

 1. `module/LayerZeroModule.sol` - `lzReceive` method
 2. `HolographOperator.sol` - `crossChainMessage` method
 3. `HolographOperator.sol` - Emits event `AvailableOperatorJob(jobHash, bridgeInRequestPayload);`

 At step 1, the configured messaging layer calls the method `lzReceive` in `module/LayerZeroModule.sol`.
-We do some checks to make sure only layer zero call this method.
+We do some checks to make sure only LayerZero call this method.

-At step 2, call `crossChainMessage` on the `HolographOperator.sol` contract.
+At step 2, we call `crossChainMessage` on the `HolographOperator.sol` contract.
 We encode the job, select a primary operator, and 5 substitute operators.

 At step 3, the contract will emit a job event.
 This job event is being observed by our CLI that will then finalize a job.
 Only users who are in a pod are allowed to finalize jobs.

-### Operator
+### Operating

-To process jobs from the above bridge flow, you must join a pod and run our CLI.
-Each pod has an increasing cost to join, but has a higher likely-hood of processing more jobs.
+Operators execute destination chain bridge transaction.
+Operators must run the CLI, bond the protocol’s native token, and execute transactions.
+The probability of getting selected to perform this work is based on the number of tokens bonded.

-### Join a pod
+### Joining Pods

-Before you can join a pod, you have to check what pods are available and then check the required bond amount to enter the pod.
-Lastly you can bond into a selected pod and become an operator.
+To become an operator, you must view the pods available to join, select a pod, and bond at least the minimum bond requirement.

 1. `HolographOperator.sol` - `getTotalPods`
 2. `HolographOperator.sol` - `getPodBondAmounts`
 3. `HolographOperator.sol` - `bondUtilityToken`

-At step 1, you call the method `getTotalPods` to get a list of available pods.
+At step 1, you call `getTotalPods` method to get a list of available pods.
 If the length of pod is zero, then you can bond into pod `1`.

 At step 2, when you call `getPodBondAmounts`, you will get two values: [`_base`, `current`].
-The `base` value represents the original floor to enter the pod.
-While the `current` value is amount you must provide to join the pod.
+The `base` value represents the original minimum bond requirement to join the pod, while the `current` value is the current amount you must provide to join the pod.
 Please refer to here [TODO - ADD LINK] for more info.

 At step 3, you are now able to call the `bondUtilityToken` function with the pod and amounts you want to use to enter the pod.
-Please note, there is minimum required to join but no maximum to join.
+Please note, there is a minimum bond requirement to join but no maximum.

-You are no an operator in the network.
-We will release a CLI in the future, that will process jobs on your behalf.
+You are now an 0perator.
+We will launch a CLI in the future that will process jobs on your behalf.

-### Leave a pod
+### Leaving Pods

 To leave a pod, you have to call the `unbondUtilityToken` in `HolographOperator.sol`.

-### Process a job
+### Processing Jobs

-Again, you must join the pod to become a valid operator.
-The simplified code path for operating, is:
+You must join a pod to become an Oper ator.
+The simplified code path for operating is:

 1. Receive new Block from the network
 2. Iterate over block looking for event `AvailableOperatorJob(jobHash, bridgeInRequestPayload);`